The quantitative coarse Baum-Connes conjecture for free products: Introduction

 \begin{theorem} If $G$ and $H$ are finitely generated groups which satisfy the quantitative coarse Baum--Connes conjecture, then their free product $G*H$ also satisfies the quantitative coarse Baum--Connes conjecture. \end{theorem}

 The quantitative method has played an important role in Baum--Connes type conjectures.
 In~\cite{Yu1998NovikoforFiniteAsymptoticDimension}, Yu introduced quantitative $K$-theory (also known as controlled $K$-theory).
 Roughly speaking, quantitative $K$-theory of Roe algebras $K_0^{\varepsilon,r}(C^*(X))$ (respectively $K_1^{\varepsilon,r}(C^*(X))$) is defined as the homotopy classes of quasi-projections (respectively quasi-unitaries) in matrices over $C^*(X)$ with propagation less than a fixed parameter $r$ (see Definition~\ref{quantitatike k-0} and Definition~\ref{quantitative k-1}).
-This theory approximates ordinary $K$-theory and admits a controlled Mayer--Vietoris sequence, which allows reduction to simpler geometric situations.
+This theory approximates ordinary $K$-theory and admits a controlled Mayer--Vietoris sequence, which reduces the problem to simpler geometric situations.

 Oyono-Oyono and Yu~\cite{Oyono-Oyono-Yu-On-Quantitative-K-theory, Oyono-Oyono-Yu2019QuantitativeK-theoryandKunnethformula} systematically developed quantitative $K$-theory.
 Guentner, Willett, and Yu~\cite{GuentnerWillettYu2024DynamicalComplexity} introduced dynamical complexity and applied these techniques to the Baum--Connes conjecture for dynamical systems.
 Since these approaches establish that assembly maps are isomorphisms via quantitative assembly maps, it is natural to formulate quantitative versions of the assembly map (cf. \cite[Section 6]{Oyono-Oyono-Yu-On-Quantitative-K-theory}, \cite{zhang2024QuantitativeCoarseBaumConnes}, and \cite{OO-Yu:2024Quantitative-Index}).